HYF-Class20/agile-development-group1-hyf-redesign/planning/development-strategy.md

 ## setup

-- [ ] Html file
+-  Html fil
-- [ ] Page title in the file
-- [ ] empty css
+-  empty css
-- [ ] Css file is link to Html
+-  Css file is link to Html

 ## Website

-As a recent graduate who wants to transition into programming, I need to know the purpose, goals, achievement and values of the organization and how effect the organization has and i need to fin
+As a recent graduate who wants to transition into programming, I need to know the purpose, goals, achievement  of the organization and how effect it has and i need to find

 - Navigation menu facilitates user movement between website pages.